 BEING SPIRITUAL: How?

 To begin with, the Lord is not looking for supernatural or extra terrestrial beings.
-He needs earthly humans that think godly and act godly.
+The Lord needs earthly human beings that think godly and act godly.
 By being and acting godly, it simply means to live and do what is right as defined in the ethics in the Bible.
-It means to obey God’s laws.
+It means to obey God’s Laws.
 It is to do unto others what we hope others shall to for us.
 God wants to be loved, but only when we love others more than ourselves and pray and forgive those that intend us harm.
 In that sense, we can be like Jesus who forgave those that crucified Him.
-The very idea of being spiritual or living in the Spirit is synonymous with doing the will of God.
+The very idea of being spiritual and living in the Spirit is synonymous with doing the Will of God.
 And that is also synonymous with seeking the kingdom of God and His righteousness.
 Righteousness is also “those that do what is right shall live or be saved by faith.”
 The spiritual person’s deeds make his faith acceptable before God.
-The reason a person becomes spiritual or is born of the Spirit is to do God’s work (Eph.2: 10).
+The reason a person becomes spiritual or is born of the Spirit is to do God’s work (Ephesians 2:10).